anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The `status-type` value defined for BRSKI-PRM Status Query is `bootstrap`.
 This indicates the pledge to provide current status information regarding the bootstrapping status (voucher processing and enrollment of the pledge into the new domain).

-As the Status Query artifact is defined generic, it may be used by other specifications to request further status information using other status types, e.g., for onboarding to get further information about enrollment of application specific LDevIDs or other parameters.
+As the Status Query artifact is defined generic, it may be used by other specifications to request further status information using other status types, e.g., for onboarding to get further information about enrollment of application-related EE certificates or other parameters.
 This is out of scope for this specification.

 {{stat_req_data}} below shows an example for unsigned Status Query data in JSON syntax using status-type `bootstrap`: